quadrant-newmedia/jsform/README.md

 If the XMLHTTPRequest succeeds, exactly one of these will be fired. `jsformsuccess` will be fired if the response status is 2XX, `jsformerror` will fired otherwise.

 `event.detail` will be set to the XMLHTTPRequest object, allowing you to read the response, response headers, etc.

+We add one extra property to this XMLHTTPRequest object: `event.detail.jsform_data` will be an object with the same properties as `event.detail` in the `jsformsubmitted` event.

 The default action is to `alert()` a basic success/error message to the user. `preventDefault()` to cancel.